mlswg/mls-protocol/draft-ietf-mls-protocol.md

        struct), going from root to leaf, so that each hash incorporates all the nodes above it.
 The root node always has a zero-length hash for this value.
-   * For nodes where an updated path secret was computed in step 1, compute the corresponding node key pair and replace the values stored at the node with the computed values.
+   * For nodes where a path secret was recovered in step 1, compute and store the node's updated private key.

 For example, in order to communicate the example update described in the previous section, the sender would transmit the following